agorafoundation/agora/README.md

 ## Database setup
 * You can either run /server/db/CreateTablesScript-base-example.sql or create a copy and modify / comment out default data to your liking
->  psql -U postgres -f server/db/createTablesScript-base-example.sql (from the project's root directory, default agora password is 'agora')
+>  psql -U postgres -f server/db/createTablesScript-base-example.sql (from the root directory of the project, default agora password is 'agora')
 * Run the script to create the database.
 If you run the script with postgres / root user it will create a database and user named 'agora', then connect to the new database and create the schema using the agora user.

 ### Quick start setup